kchalasa/ExData_Plotting1/README.md

 date.
 There should be four PNG files and four R code files.

 ````
-Two additional R code files are included in the solution.
+Note: Two additional R code files are included in the solution.
 * dataDownload.R – Function to download and unzip the data
 * loadData.R – Function to load the filtered data into a data frame for plotting.